 Parking is available at the following trail accesses, each with rest facilities:

-- Douglas: From U.S. Highway 52, turn west on Olmstead County Road 14; then west on Olmstead County Road 14 approximately three miles to the Douglas trailhead.
+- Douglas: From U.S. Highway 52, turn west on Olmsted County Road 14; then west on Olmsted County Road 14 approximately three miles to the Douglas trailhead.

 - Pine Island: From U.S. Highway 52, take Goodhue County Road 11 approximately 1/2 mile to the Pine Island City Park trailhead.